vasi/pixz/README.md

 ----------

-The existing [XZ Utils](http://tukaani.org/xz/) provide great compression in the `.xz` file format, but they have two significant problems:

--   they are single-threaded, while most users nowadays have multi-core computers
--   the `.xz` files they produce are just one big block of compressed data, rather than a collection of smaller blocks which makes random access to the original data impossible
+The existing [XZ Utils](http://tukaani.org/xz/) provide great compression in the `.xz` file format, but they produce just one big block of compressed data.
+Pixz instead produces a collection of smaller blocks which makes random access to the original data possible.
+This is especially useful for large tarballs.

-With pixz, both these problems are solved.

 Building pixz
 -------------